Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Existing Basis Alignment

 Importantly, the primary role of this formulation is to exclude the trivial all-zero solution; it does \emph{not} guarantee that the resulting matrices \(\matr{G}_i\) are invertible (and thus they need not constitute genuine change-of-basis matrices).
-Moreover, the concordance properties of Kawakami-DC remain unknown and are left as an open problem for future work.
+Moreover, the concordance properties of Kawakami-DC remain unknown and constitute an open problem for future work.